Asymptotic Security using Bayesian Defense Mechanism with Application to Cyber Deception: Modeling using Stochastic Signaling Games

 \subsection{Modeling using Stochastic Signaling Game}

 We introduce the general description based on dynamic games with incomplete information.
-In particular, we refer to the game as a stochastic signaling game where the system's dynamics is given as a MDP and the type of a player is unknown to the opponent.
+In particular, we refer to the game as a stochastic signaling game where the system's dynamics is given as an MDP and the type of a player is unknown to the opponent.

 The system to be protected with a Bayesian defense mechanism is depicted in Fig.~\ref{fig:sys}.
 The system is modeled by a finite MDP governed by two players as in standard stochastic games.
-Formally, the MDP considered in this paper is given by the tuple $\mc{M}:=(\mc{X},\mc{A},\mc{R},P)$ where $\mc{X}$ is a finite state space, $\mc{A}$ and $\mc{R}$ are finite action spaces, $P:\mc{X}\times\mc{X}\times\mc{A}\times\mc{R}\to[0,1]$ is a transition probability.
+Formally, the MDP considered in this paper is given by the tuple $\mc{M}:=(\mc{X},\mc{A},\mc{R},P,P_0)$ where $\mc{X}$ is a finite state space, $\mc{A}$ and $\mc{R}$ are finite action spaces, $P:\mc{X}\times\mc{X}\times\mc{A}\times\mc{R}\to[0,1]$ is a transition probability, and $P_0:\mc{X}\to[0,1]$ is the probability distribution of the initial state.
 The state at the $k$th step is denoted by $x_k\in\mc{X}$.
-There is an agent who can alter the behavior of the system through an \emph{action} $a_k\in \mc{A}$ for $k\in \Zp$.
+There is an agent who can alter the system through an \emph{action} $a_k\in \mc{A}$ for $k\in \Zp$.
 We refer to the agent as \emph{sender} as in standard signaling games.
 Based on the measured output, the Bayesian defense mechanism, called a \emph{receiver}, chooses an action $r_k\in\mc{R}$ at each time step.
 We henceforth refer to $r_k$ as a \emph{reaction} for emphasizing that $r_k$ denotes a counteraction against potentially malicious attacks.
-The system dynamics is given by $P$, with which the transition probability from $x$ to $x'$ with $a$ and $r$ is denoted by $P(x'|x,a,r)$.
+The system dynamics is given by $P$, where the transition probability from $x$ to $x'$ with $a$ and $r$ is denoted by $P(x'|x,a,r)$.
 To eliminate the possibility of trivial stealthy attacks, we assume that the system's behavior varies in a stochastic sense when different actions are taken. \begin{assum} For any $x\in\mc{X}$ and $r\in\mc{R}$, there exists $x'\in\mc{X}$ such that

 for different actions $a\neq a'$. \end{assum}